 Data may be taken along discrete paths through space, each path constituting a connected set of points called a trajectory, for example along a flight path, a ship path or the path of a parcel in a Lagrangian calculation.
 A data variable may contain a collection of trajectory features.
 The instance dimension in the case of trajectories specifies the number of trajectories in the collection and is also referred to as the trajectory dimension.
 The instance variables, which have just this dimension, are also referred to as trajectory variables and are considered to be information about the trajectories.
-It is strongly recommended that there always be a trajectory variable (of any data type) with the attribute cf_role=ltrajectory_idl attribute, whose values uniquely identify the trajectories.
-The trajectories that may be added at a later time, as discussed in section 9.6.
+It is strongly recommended that there always be a trajectory variable (of any data type) with the attribute cf_role="trajectory_id" attribute, whose values uniquely identify the trajectories.
+The trajectory variables may contain missing values.
+This allows one to reserve space for additional trajectories that may be added at a later time, as discussed in section 9.6.
 All the representations described in section 9.3 can be used for trajectories.
-The global attribute featureType=ltrajectory0 (case-insensitive) should be included if all data variables in the file contain trajectories.
+The global attribute featureType="trajectory" (case-insensitive) should be included if all data variables in the file contain trajectories.